 Later provides Instagram engagement rate benchmarking against the industry average for accounts with a similar following.
 It also offers a weekly report of the top 50 industry hashtags on Instagram.

-If you’re only focused on Instagram and need only an overview picture of how your engagement rate stacks up against the industry average, this could be a good competitive tool for you.
-However, it may not be one of the best social media competitor analysis tools to choose if you need to perform an in-depth analysis or address multiple social media platforms.
+If you’re only focused on Instagram and only need an overview of how your engagement rate stacks up against the industry average, this could be a good competitive tool for you.

 Find out more about how Later compares to Hootsuite.